MicrosoftDocs/semantic-kernel-docs/semantic-kernel/vs-code-tools/features.md

 ---
 title: Commands for the Semantic Kernel VS Code extension
 description: Learn how to use commands in the Semantic Kernel VS Code extension
-author: mabolan
+author: matthewbolanos
 ms.topic: semantic-kernel-tools
 ms.author: mabolan
 ms.date: 05/21/2023
 ms.service: mssearch
 ---
-# What are Prompts?
+# Commands for the Semantic Kernel VS Code extension